blckbx/lnd-hybrid-mode/README.md

 tor.skip-proxy-for-clearnet-targets=true
 ...
 ````
 Note: Internal port and assigned VPN port are not necessarily the same.
-A router/modem can be configured to map any internal to any external port.
+A router/modem may be configured to map any internal to any external port.

-4. Configure and startup VPN connection
+4. VPN: Configure and startup VPN connection

+Set up a VPN connection with whatever your VPN provider recommends (individual step).

 5. Split-tunneling (depends on VPN client usage): Add Tor process to be excluded of VPN traffic manually (needs to be re-done on Tor restart!)
 ````
 pgrep -x tor // returns pid of tor process
-<vpn cli> split-tunnel pid add $(pgrep -x tor) // if VPN provides CLI this step can be automated in a script
+<vpn cli> split-tunnel pid add $(pgrep -x tor) // optional step: if VPN provider supports CLI this step can be automated in a script
 ````

 6. Restart LND and watch logs for errors
 ````
-tail -f ~/.lnd/logs/bitcoin/mainnet/lnd.log // adjust to your setup
+tail -f ~/.lnd/logs/bitcoin/mainnet/lnd.log // adjust to your node setup
 ````

-7. Lookup node's addresses:
+7. Lookup node addresses:

+If everything went well, two uri addresses are now displayed.
 ````
 $ lncli getinfo